 Good Energy was founded to support people fight climate change.
 Over the past 20 years, we have repeatedly championed the role of households in taking control over their own energy usage.

-Our latest innovation is being announced today - a new tariff for customers with heat pumps in their home.
-Creating this unique tariff will be an important way to support people who are looking to make the shift from using fossil fuels to clean alternatives.
+Our latest innovation is being launched today - a new tariff called Green Heat for customers with heat pumps in their home.
+Creating this unique tariff is an important way to support people who are looking to make the shift from using fossil fuels to clean alternatives.

 The launch comes off the back of a new government scheme, called the ‘Green Homes Grant’, which offers homeowners up to £10,000 to make energy efficiency improvements.
 The funding can be used on anything from new loft insulation to low-energy lighting.
 And it also covers low-carbon heat pumps.